 Sewing Tools You Need

 - Sewing Machine and standard presser foot

-- Walking or Even Feed foot (we used the built-in AcuFeed™ Flex fabric feeding system on the Janome Skyline S7)
+- Even Feed or Walking foot; or use your machine’s built-in fabric feeding system, we used the built-in AcuFeed™ Flex fabric feeding system on our Janome machine

 Fabric and Other Supplies

 - 1¾ yards of 54″+ wide Berber Check Sherpa Style faux fur for the front; we originally used 58/60″ Sherpa Berber Check in Taupe from Shannon Fabrics